-President Trump Says Lifting 39% Station Ownership Cap Could Help `Radical Left’, `Fake News Networks’
+Trump: Lifting 39% Station Ownership Cap Could Help ‘Radical Left,’ ‘Fake News Networks’

 In a social media post on Nov.
-23, President Donald Trump posted an Newsmax article that said lifting station ownership caps would be “disaster for conservatives.”
-Trump also complained that if proposals to lift the 39% caps “would allow the Radical Left Networks to `enlarge,’ I would not be happy…If anything make them SMALLER!”
+23, President Donald Trump linked to a Newsmax article that said lifting FCC station ownership caps would be a “disaster for conservatives.”
+Trump also complained that if proposals to lift the cap “would allow the Radical Left Networks to ‘enlarge,’ I would not be happy…If anything make them SMALLER!”

-The attachment of the Newsmax story indicated that the post clearly backed positions taken by Newsmax CEO in articles and in Federal Communication Commission filings that oppose lifting the ownership caps.
-OAN, another staunchly pro-Trump cable network has also come out against deregulating ownership rules.
+The attachment of the Newsmax story indicated that the post clearly backed positions taken by Newsmax CEO Chris Ruddy in articles and filings with the Federal Communications Commission that oppose lifting the ownership caps.
+One America News, another staunchly pro-Trump cable network, has also come out against ownership deregulation.

-The current Chair Brendan Carr has repeatedly signaled his willingness to lift at least some of the ownership caps as a way of strengthening local broadcasters.
-Carr has also phrased the issue as a way of limiting the power of the national networks, which he believes are biased, and the local stations.
+FCC Chair Brendan Carr has repeatedly signaled his willingness to lift at least some of the ownership caps as a way to strengthen local broadcasters.
+He phrases his support as a means of limiting the power of national networks, which he says are biased, and strengthening local affiliates.

-But Carr has gone out of his way to support and praise President Trump in ways not seen for many decades at the supposedly independent regulatory agency.
-He has also been criticized by former FCC Chairs and Commissioners for investigating network affiliates who have provided critical coverage of President Trump or programming, such as `Jimmy Kimmel Live!', that Trump wants to see taken off the air.
+But Carr has gone out of his way to support and praise Trump in ways not seen for many decades at the supposedly independent regulatory agency.
+He has also been criticized by former FCC chairs and commissioners for investigating network affiliates who have provided critical coverage of President Trump or shows, such as “Jimmy Kimmel Live!,” that Trump wants to see taken off the air.

 The impact of the post is also difficult to interpret because Trump has repeatedly issued statements that either confuse the authority of the FCC or simplify regulatory issues in ways that are misleading.